MartinZust123/seoWritingPrompts/README.md

    - For Product Descriptions: Enter the product title, description, and keywords
 3. View the generated prompts and copy them to use with your preferred AI model

+## Prompt Templates

+This project includes a collection of prompt templates that have been tested and refined through experimentation.
+You can find these templates in the [docs/prompt-templates.md](docs/prompt-templates.md) file, which includes:

+- Multiple versions of blog post prompts, from basic to highly refined
+- Results from experiments comparing different AI models
+- Insights on how prompt modifications affect performance across different model types

 ## Technologies Used

 - [Next.js 15](https://nextjs.org/) - React framework